- December 20, 2020

 Medical Billing Training

 Medical billing training doesn’t take too long.
-One can become a professional medical biller by finishing an 11-18 month accredited course and clearing the Certified Professional Biller (CPB) exam.
+In fact, one can become a professional medical biller by finishing an 11-18 month accredited course.
+Additionally, they have to pass the Certified Professional Biller (CPB) exam.

-If one wishes to continue their education further in this field, Associate of Science in Medical Billing and Coding is a two-year degree they can pursue.
+Associate of Science in Medical Billing and Coding is a two-year degree one can pursue to continue their education.

 Certified Professional Coder and the American Academy of Professional Coders are some of the most sought-after credentials for employers.